barichd/brailleorch/borframework.md

 All (default)
 Add octave marks in every measure of a line, no matter whether they are necessary.
 New line means adding an extra octave mark in the middle of a measure at the beginning of its new line.
 Different country uses different custom.

+Ottava indications (checkbox)
+When checked, octave marks at the beginning and end of an 8va or 8vb passage will be transcribed according to rules specified in the code.
+Otherwise, they are treated as common octave marks, and shown only when needed.

 Keyboard measure number format (combo box)
 Don't show
 Left without number sign (default)